Support for Students with Disabilities

 DSIS requires that all students requesting services provide thorough documentation of their disability from a qualified professional.
 Disability documentation should be current and relevant but not necessarily recent.
-A copy of the student's IEP or 504 plan from high school is not sufficient documentation, but can used as supplemental information about the student’s educational and accommodation history.
+A copy of the student’s IEP or 504 plan from high school is not sufficient documentation, but can be used as supplemental information about the student’s educational and accommodation history.

 If you do not have documentation already, the certification forms below were developed to provide DSIS with the information needed to determine which accommodations and services are appropriate.
 Please have your provider fill out the appropriate form as completely as possible.
 Complete documentation must be provided before accommodations can be put in place.

 Certification of Attention Deficit Hyperactivity Disorder (ADHD)

 If a student does not currently have documentation, the guidelines below were developed by DSIS to assist your provider with what the documentation should contain.